 With all of these challenges in mind, nuclear-powered cars likely remain far out of reach, at least made of today's technology.
-But for lots more information on other uses of nuclear technology and the future of automobiles, explore the links on the next page.
+But for lots more information on other uses of nuclear technology and the future of automobiles, explore the links below.

 - "Ford's Mid-century Cars Forecast Future Vehicles."
 Ford Motor Company. http://media.ford.com/article_display.cfm?article_id=3359

 - "Nuclear Reactor."
 Encyclopedia Britannica Online. http://search.eb.com/eb/article-45775